 NOTE: Participants in IAPMO's codes and standards making process are advised that limited review of this decision may be sought from the IAPMO Board of Directors.
-For the rules describing the available review and the method for petitioning the IAPMO Board of Directors for review, please consult Section 1-7 of the IAPMO Regulations Governing Committee Projects and the IAPMO Regulations Governing Petitions to the Board of Directors from Decisions of the Standards Council.
+For the rules describing the available review and the method for petitioning the Board of Directors for review, please consult Section 1-7 of the IAPMO Regulations Governing Committee Projects and the IAPMO Regulations Governing Petitions to the Board of Directors from Decisions of the Standards Council.
 Notice of the intent to file such a petition must be submitted to the Petitions Clerk of the Board of Directors within 15 calendar days of the Date of Decision noted in the subject line of this letter.
-As the Uniform Plumbing Code is designated as an American National Standard (ANS), any persons who have directly and materially affected interests by this decision have the right to appeal to ANSI in accordance with ANSI procedures.
+As this document is an American National Standard (ANS), any persons who have directly and materially affected interests by this decision have the right to appeal to ANSI in accordance with ANSI procedures.